 State Government Tobacco Controls

-From 1 March 2012, additional smoke-free areas were introduced in Tasmania.
-Aimed at reducing exposure to harmful second-hand cigarette smoke, they cover places where people-especially children-gather.
+The State Government has introduced additional smoke-free areas in Tasmania.
+Aimed at reducing exposure to harmful second-hand cigarette smoke, they cover places where people - especially children - gather.
 Smoke-free areas now include bus and pedestrian malls, bus shelters, outdoor-dining areas, sports venues, patrolled beaches, public swimming pools and children's playgrounds.
 For more information, go to www.dhhs.tas.gov.au/peh/tobacco_control

 Under the Public Health Act 1997, the Director of Public Health has the authority to designate classes of public events as smoke-free.
 A list of these events can be found on the Department of Health and Human Services (DHHS) website.

-To assist you in managing your public smoke free event, DHHS provides a range or resources inlcuding signage and smoke free event management plan templates.
+To assist you in managing your public smoke-free event, DHHS provides a range or resources including signage and smoke free event management plan templates.
 These resources can be found here www.dhhs.tas.gov.au/peh/tobacco_control/publications